microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_CompletionItem" class="anchor"></a>CompletionItem

-CompletionItems are the suggestions returned from the CompletionsRequest.
+`CompletionItems` are the suggestions returned from the `completions` request.

 ```typescript
 interface CompletionItem {